-Exhibit 55 provides a list of federally designated mental health HPSAs.
+Exhibit 53 provides a list of federally designated mental health HPSAs.

-- The entire low-income populations of Jackson and Platte counties have been designated as mental health HPSAs. - Several FQHC sites throughout the five counties have been designated as mental health HPSAs.
+- The entire low-income population of Jackson County has been designated as a mental health HPSA. - Several FQHC sites throughout the three counties have been designated as mental health HPSAs.